lokeshbio/ggplot-course/README.md

 # course_rnaseq

-This repo contains the course material for NBIS course **Workshop on RNA-Seq**.
-The rendered view of this repo is available [here](https://nbisweden.github.io/rnaseq_201911/docs).
+This repo contains the course material for the NBIS/GENECO course **Workshop on ggplot**.
+The rendered view of this repo is available [here](https://nbisweden.github.io/Workshop_geneco_2020_05/docs/).

 ## Contributing